apache/storm/docs/README.md

 # Apache Storm Website and Documentation
-This is the source for the Storm website and documentation.
+This is the source for the Release specific part of the Apache Storm website and documentation.
 It is statically generated using [jekyll](http://jekyllrb.com).

 ## Generate Javadoc

 You have to generate javadoc on project root before generating document site.

 ```
-mvn clean install -Pdist # you may skip tests with `-DskipTests=true` to save time
+mvn javadoc:javadoc
+mvn javadoc:aggregate -DreportOutputDirectory=./docs/ -DdestDir=javadocs
 ```

 You need to create distribution package with gpg certificate.
 Please refer [here](https://github.com/apache/storm/blob/master/DEVELOPER.md#packaging).